1Paint/GroupMe-Chat-History/README.md

 -------
 * [Python](https://www.python.org/)
 * [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download) (only necessary for the non-console version)
-* A GroupMe Access Token obtainable at [https://dev.groupme.com/](https://dev.groupme.com/).
+* A GroupMe Access Token obtainable at by loggin in to [https://dev.groupme.com/](https://dev.groupme.com/) and clicking 'Access Token' at the top right.

 How To Use the Application
 -------